uw-dims/dims-finalreport/docs/source/challenges.rst

 cluster at the same time.
 As these systems were not easily controlled with Ansible at first, this caused a lot of pain that was never fully eliminated.
-As the baremetal servers were re-purposed for pilot deployment work, the central cluster services degraded and took some formely working services with them.
+As the baremetal servers were re-purposed for pilot deployment work, the central cluster services degraded and took some formerly working services with them.

 .. _swengchallenges: